 Registering your Aircraft in Singapore

 An aircraft shall not fly unless it bears the nationality and registration marks as required by the law of the country in which it is registered.
-The registration marks to be borne by the aircraft shall comply with Part B of the First Schedule, of the Singapore Air Navigation Order (ANO). |
+The registration marks to be borne by the aircraft shall comply with the Aviation Specifications 12 - Nationality Mark and Registration Mark. |

 For your aircraft to fly in Singapore, you will need to register it under the Singapore Register, an ICAO Contracting State, or another State that has an air service agreement with Singapore.